HeyHugo/browser-notification/README.md

 ### Usage

 ```
-import {BrowserNotification} from 'browser-notification';
+import {initNotifications, notify} from 'browser-notification';

 // Check browser support, ask permission, initialize
-const notifier = BrowserNotification();
+initNotifications();
 ...
 // Notify
-notifier.notify('This is the title.', {body: '...and this is the body'});
+notify('This is the title.', {body: '...and this is the body'});
 ```

-**Note** - The underlying Notifications API for permission is async so if you want to initialize `BrowserNotification` at the same time as firing `notify`, you must first resolve `BrowserNotification.availablePromise` to ensure initialization is complete, see API and example below.
+**Note** - The underlying Notifications API for permission is async so if you want to initialize at the same time as firing `notify()`, you must first resolve the promise returned from `initNotifications()` to ensure initialization is complete, see API and example below.

 ### API
-`BrowserNotification({options})`
+`initNotifications({options})`
-Create and setup the notifier object, asking for permission Default options:
+Create and setup the notifier object, asking for permission, returns a promise resolving a boolean indicating wheather notifications are available or not.

+Default options:

 ```